You Are Becoming Digital Evidence: Medical Ingestibles, Insertables, and Embeddables

 Case Example: Incompetent Due to Non-Compliance

 A defendant is accused of a crime.
-The defendant admits to the crime, but the defence's theory of the case is that their mental illness was the primary factor in his commission of the felony.
+The defendant admits to the crime, but the defense's theory of the case is that their mental illness was the primary factor in his commission of the felony.
 An examination of the defendant's cell phone reveals an application that monitors the patient's compliance in taking their medication.
 This examination reveals that the defendant was non-compliant, failing to take his medication for days leading up to the incident.

 If the scenario above sounds far-fetched, it is not.
 The FDA has already approved a drug called Abilify MyCite, which is an aripiprazole tablet with a sensor, used to treat schizophrenia and manic and mixed episodes for patients with bipolar I disorder.
 After the pill is ingested, its digital ingestion tracking system sends a signal to a patch and then to an app, which allows the data to be shared with the patient's care team.4 It is certainly possible that data from pills with tracking sensors could be recovered by a digital forensics expert and used in trials or litigation in the future.